 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-If you would like more information about KEYTRUDA, talk with your doctor.
-You can ask your doctor or nurse for information about KEYTRUDA that is written for healthcare professionals.
-For more information, go to www.keytruda.com.
+You can ask your pharmacist or healthcare provider for information about KEYTRUDA that is written for health professionals.

 What are the ingredients in KEYTRUDA?

 Active ingredient: pembrolizumab